Optimal learning with Bernstein Online Aggregation: Introduction and main results

 The batch procedures in \cite{audibert:2007,lecue:mendelson:2009,lecue:rigollet:2013} achieve the optimal rate in deviation.
-A priori, they are less explicit as they require to optimize a non regular criteria.
-This practical issue has been solved in the context of quadratic loss with gaussian noise in \cite{dai:rigollet:zhang:2012}.
-The algorithm is a recursive greedy one and not an online one.
-On the opposite, before our work no online algorithm achieves the optimal fast rate in deviation.
-Most popular progressive aggregation rules are exponential weights algorithms (EWA) studied in \cite{vovk:1990,haussler:kivinen:warmuth:1998}.
-Batch versions of EWA coincides with the Progressive Mixture Rules (PRMs).
-The properties of the excess of risk of such procedures have been extensively studied in \cite{catoni:2004}.
-PRMs achieve the fast optimal rate $\log M/n$ in expectation in the iid context; see \cite{catoni:2004,juditsky:rigollet:tsybakov:2008}.
+A priori, they face practical issues as they require a computational optimization technique to approximate the weights that are defined as an optimum.
+A step further has been done in the context of quadratic loss with gaussian noise in \cite{dai:rigollet:zhang:2012} where an explicit iterative scheme is provided.
+We will now explain why the question of the existence of an online algorithm whose batch version achieves fast rate of convergence in deviations remained open (see the conclusion of \cite{audibert:2009}) before our work.
+Optimal (for the regret) online aggregation procedures are exponential weights algorithms (EWAs), see \cite{vovk:1990,haussler:kivinen:warmuth:1998}.
+The batch versions of EWAs coincides with the Progressive Mixture Rules (PRMs).
+In the iid setting, the properties of the excess of risk of such procedures have been extensively studied in \cite{catoni:2004}.
+PRMs achieve the fast optimal rate $\log(M)/n$ in expectation (that follows from the expectation of the optimal regret bound by an application of Jensen's inequality, see \cite{catoni:2004,juditsky:rigollet:tsybakov:2008}).
 However, PRMs are suboptimal in deviation, i.e. the optimal rate cannot hold with high probability, see \cite{audibert:2007,dai:rigollet:zhang:2012}.
+It is because the optimality for the regret defined as in \cite{haussler:kivinen:warmuth:1998} does not coincides with the notion of optimality for the risk in deviation used in Definition \ref{def}.